technofocus-pte/cpltextnsibltdeepdepth/Lab 5/Lab 5 - Build a custom engine agent to chat with your data using Teams AI library and Teams Toolkit.md

 ### Task 1: Creating an Azure OpenAI API key to use OpenAI’s GPT

-1. Navigate to the following the URL +++https://oai.azure.com/portal+++ and login using the tenant credentials provided in the resources.
+1. Navigate to the following the URL +++https://oai.azure.com/portal+++ and login using the admin tenant credentials provided in the resources.

     ![](./media/image1.png)